enso-org/enso/app/gui/docs/CONTRIBUTING.md

     paradigm in rust.
 - `build`: All building scripts and utilities, mostly the logic of the `./run` script.
+- `integration-test`: A single crate with all integration tests of our applications.

 Other directories are auto-generated `dist` and `target`, or (currently) are the Engine files, which will be moved to `app/engine` soon.